Marine Railways Capital Campaign

 How much will it cost?

 The estimated project cost to complete the railways is $400,000.
 The project is phased.
-The projected cost of Phase I, completing the outside rails, is $70,000 and is anticipated to be complete this year.
-The projected cost of Phase II, completing the inside carriage, is $105,000 with work anticipated to be complete in 2018.
-The projected cost of Phase III, completing the outside carriage, is $225,000 with work anticipated to be completed in 2019.
+The projected cost of Phase I, completing the outside rails, is $70,000.
+The projected cost of Phase II, completing the inside carriage, is $105,000.
+The projected cost of Phase III, completing the outside carriage, is $225,000.
 All timelines are dependent upon fundraising success, and work will be completed as funding is in place.
 Permits are in place and design is complete.
-A ground-breaking ceremony is planned when Phase I commences.

 how can i get involved?

-To learn more about the project, including donor and naming opportunities, please contact Gig Harbor BoatShop at (253) 857-9344 or firstname.lastname@example.org.
-Or, you may click here to make a donation directly to the BoatShop.
+To learn more about the project, including donor and naming opportunities, please contact Gig Harbor BoatShop at (253) 857-9344 or email@example.com.
+Or, you may click here to make a donation directly to the BoatShop (please specify your gift should be applied to the marine railways capital campaign).

 Click here to learn more about the project.